obvonage/deved-platform/content/blog/en/experience-composer-sample-application-with-vonage-video-api.md

 `https://api.opentok.com/v2/project/<API_Key>/render/<ExperienceComposerId>/`

-This request will be very similar to the POST request made above, however the header method will be `DELETE` instead of `POST`, and the request’s body will only require the session id and token.
+This request will be very similar to the POST request made above, however, the header method will be `DELETE` instead of `POST`, and the request’s body will only require the session `id` and `token`.

 ```
 app.get('/stopEC', (req, res)=>{